cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

         we need to refactor method `TxWaitChan` (or the code that sends the data to that channel) to manage the lane priority there.
         In this case, the broadcast goroutine will be mainly unmodified.

+### Checking received transactions

+A malicious node may decide to send lower-priority transactions before higher-priority ones.
+The receiving node can easily check the priority of a transaction when it calls `CheckTx`.
+Still, when using one P2P channel, it is not possible to detect when a peer sends transactions out of order, unless for example, when all received transactions are of low priority.

+  * Note: if we punish peers (e.g., close connection to them) that send messages on wrong lanes, we will need a property that requires all node to produce consistent lane info in `CheckTx`

+## Alternative designs

-### Who defines lanes and priorities
+### One CList for all lanes

-What does lane info (passed to CometBFT) would look like?
-  * Current state of discussions.
-    * Draft of data structure:
-        ```protobuf
-        message LaneInfo {
-          repeated Lane lanes;
-        }
-        message Lane {
-          byte id;
-          string name;
-        }
-        ```
-  * The `Lane` list MUST NOT have duplicate lane IDs.
-  * The order of the `Lane` elements in the `lanes` field defines their priority.
-  * Lane ID 0 is the native lane.
-    * It MAY be present in the list.
-    * If it is absent, it is equivalent to having it as the last element (lowest priority).
+We briefly considered sharing one CList for all lanes, changing the internal logic of CList to accommodate the lanes requirements, but this design clearly not scalable.
+In particular, the broadcast routine becomes overly complicated.

+### One P2P channel per lane

+P2P channels already have priorities implemented.
+P2P channel could be different for different lanes.
+Con: nodes need to agree on the channels during P2P handshake.

-  * Channel ID is a byte.
-    * Current channel distribution (among reactors) goes up to `0x61`.
+* A channel ID is a byte.
+The current channel distribution among all reactors goes up to channel ID `0x61`.
-    * Proposal: reserve for mempool lanes channel ID `0x80` and all channels above (so, all channels whose MSB is 1)
+* Proposal: reserve a channel range for the mempool, for instance, channel ID `0x80` and all channels above (so, all channels whose most-significant byte is 1).
-      * max of 128 lanes.
-Big enough?
+  * max of 128 lanes, which seems big enough for most users.
-    * currently, mempool is p2p channel ID is `0x30`, which would be a special case: native lane.
+* Currently, the mempool's p2p channel ID is `0x30`, which would be used as the default lane.

+### Duality lane/priority

+The duality lane/priority could introduce a powerful indirection.
+The app could just define the lane of a transaction in `CheckTx`, but the priority of the lane itself could be configured (and fine-tuned) elsewhere.
+For example, by the app itself or by node operators.
+The proposed design does not support this pattern.

+### Custom configuration per lane

+This could be a simple, future improvement to the MVP.

+  * lane/mempool capacity (# of txs, total # of bytes, bytes per tx) **can be different** easily, with little extra complexity on config.
+  * bytes per tx: ok to share one value for MVP... not so sure
+  * \# of txs: probably not all use cases properly addressed if we share a common limit
+  * total # of bytes: if the other two are per-lane, this can just be a "generous" value (and we'd fine tune the other two)

+### Where to define lanes and priorities

+- There are three options for _where_ to configure lanes and priorities:
+  1. `config.toml` / `app.toml`
+    * It does not make sense for different nodes to have different lane configurations, so definitely we don't want 1.
+  2. `ConsensusParams`
+    * If we can change lane info via `ConsensusParams`, CometBFT's mempool needs logic for changing lanes dynamically (complex, not really appealing for MVP).
+    * The process of updating lane info would be very complex and cumbersome:
+        * To update lanes, you'd need to pass _two_ governance proposals
+          1. Upgrade the app, because the lane classification logic (so, the app's code) needs to know the lane config beforehand.
+          2. Then upgrade the lanes via `ConsensusParams`.
+        * Also, not clear in which order: community should be careful not to break performance between the passing of both proposals.
+        * The `gov` module may allow the two things to be shipped in the same gov proposal, but, if we need to do it that way, what's the point in having lanes in `ConsensusParams`?
+  3. Hardcoded in the application.
+Info passed to CometBFT during handshake.
+    * Simple lane update cycle: one software update gov proposal.
+    * CometBFT doesn't need to deal with dynamic lane changes: it just needs to set up lanes when starting up (whether afresh, or recovery).
+    * Currently, one of the conditions for the handshake to succeed is that there must exist an intersection of p2p channels.

  * How to deal with nodes that are late?
 So, lane info at mempool level (and thus p2p channels to establish) does not match.
     * Two cases:
       1. A node that is up to date and falls behind (e.g., network instability, etc.)
         * Not a problem.
 For lanes to change we **require** a coordinated upgrade.